Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Performance metrics of Bayesian Neural Networks

+We present in the Supplementary Material a practical computation of such calibration curve for the sparse measure practical example (Practical example II).

-Now, giving the whole calibration curve for a given stochastic model is often a good idea, as it allows to see where the model is likely to be overconfident or underconfident.
+Giving the whole calibration curve for a given stochastic model allows observing where the model is likely to be overconfident or underconfident.
 It also allows, to a certain extent, to recalibrate the model \cite{kuleshov2018accurate}.
-However, it might also be necessary to provide a summary statistic, to ease comparison or interpretation.
-The Area Under Curve ($AUC$) is a standard metric of the form:
+However, providing a summary measure to ease comparison or interpretation might also be necessary.
+The area under the curve (AUC) is a standard metric of the form:

-An $AUC$ of 0.5 indicates that the model is, on average and only on average, well calibrated.
+An AUC of $0.5$ indicates that the model is, on average, well calibrated.

-Less used in practice, the distance from the ideal calibration curve (defined in the functions Hilbert space) is also a good indicator for the calibration of a model:
+The distance from the actual calibration curve to the ideal calibration curve is also a good indicator for the calibration of a model: